bio-ontology-research-group/DeepSVP/README.md

     ```
     Usage: deepsvp [OPTIONS]

-      PredCNV: A phenotype-based tool to prioritize caustive  CNV using WGS data
+      DeepSVP: A phenotype-based tool to prioritize caustive  CNV using WGS data
       and Phenotype/Gene Functional Similarity

     Options: